-- Holiday Inn Osaka Namba (3.5*) – If the Fraser and Swissotel are both fully booked, Holiday Inn Osaka Namba would be my next choice as the best place to stay in Osaka.
+- Holiday Inn Osaka Namba (3.5*) – If Fraser Nankai Osaka is fully booked, Holiday Inn Osaka Namba would be my next choice as the best place to stay in Osaka.
 This hotel is located in an unbeatable location at the heart of Dotonbori surrounded by endless restaurant choices.
 If the food in Dotonbori is not enough, you can easily continue your food adventure to Kuromon Market which is just less than 10 minutes walk away.
 Nightly rates are very affordable starting at USD 135 for twin and USD 175 for triple.
 Both twin and triple rooms are 25 sqm in size.

 - Cross Hotel (3.5*) – This hotel is in a fantastic location at the intersection of the beautiful Midosuji Avenue and Dotonbori, and just a 5-minute walk to Namba Station Midosuji Line.
 Staff here are polite, friendly and helpful.
 Twin and triple rooms are both 27 sqm and nightly rates are from USD 180 and USD 225 respectively.

 1.3.
 Nippombashi: Where to Stay in Namba Osaka (Best Place to Stay in Osaka for the Ultimate Foodie)